postalsys/emailengine/README.md

 ### SystemD

-See example [systemd unit file](systemd/emailengine.service) ro run EmailEngine as a service and example [Nginx config file](systemd/nginx-proxy.conf) to serve EmailEngine requests behind Nginx reverse proxy.
+Read about running EmailEngine as a SystemD service [here](https://emailengine.app/system-d-service)

 ### Docker